vjbollavarapu/tidygen/README.md

 ## 📄 License

-This project is part of the iNEAT ERP platform and follows the same licensing terms.
+This project is part of the TidyGen ERP platform and follows the same licensing terms.